 The tool you use to budget isn’t as important as the budget itself, but having an awesome tool that’s easy to use makes it second nature.
 You could sit down and spend time making Excel spreadsheets to help you with your budget, but seriously, ain’t nobody got time for that.
 And it’s 2017, dudes and dudettes.
 That means apps are where it’s at.
 OK, I’ll stop with the cheesy rhyming now.
 Maybe.

-I started using this great app called YNAB (short for You Need a Budget) I don’t even remember when.
+I started using this great app called YNAB (short for You Need a Budget, and no, this is NOT an affiliate link).
+I don’t even remember when.
 All I know is that at any given time, I know exactly how much money I’ve got in each of my bank accounts, how much I have in cash, and I also know if I have money in the budget to do whatever it is that people ask me to do – or buy whatever it is I need to buy.